 A while ago I read an article in Macworld on making a family message center from an old iMac and decided to give that a go.
 You can see from the picture how it turned out.

 I already had a VESA mount adapter for the iMac that I'd bought when it was new.
-I got a small VESA mount from Circuit City.
+I got a small VESA mount made for the iMac (you can find one on Amazon).
 The biggest problem I had was that this doesn't tighten enough to keep the panel straight.
 I stripped the bolt trying.
 I put a small piece of metal in the tilt stop slot with a glue gun to fix it in the position I wanted.

 The next problem was how to mount a keyboard and mouse platform.
 I originally was going to put one on the wall, but that seemed kludgy, so I bought some 1 inch strap metal at Home Depot and bent it into brackets that attach to the VESA mount and hold the keyboard tray.